 - Assembly is typical Ikea fare.
 Open the box, follow instructions, get a bit frustrated, and voila – you have a new desk.
 On the emotional level, it’s just like visiting a good dentist – not painful, but always a little bit unpleasant.

-- Construction is surprisingly good.
+- Construction is good for a cheap standing desk.
 Instead of using the classic flimsy particleboard that we tend to associate Ikea with, Trotten uses a quite dense board, the quality of which can almost be mistaken for real wood.
+Almost.

 - Lack of cable management is an issue.
-Because you’ll be raising and lowering the desk, you’ll need to leave plenty of cable slack, which will make your home office look messy.
+Because you’ll be raising and lowering the desk, you’ll need to leave plenty of cable slack, making your home office look messy.

 - My last gripe is the 50 kg load rating.
 If your home office setup includes a couple of monitors, an external hard drive and accessories, you may find yourself hitting against that limit.

 - You can find it in any Ikea store

 - Not electric, so you have to manually adjust the height

 - The desktop is smaller than some other models on the market (120cm x 70cm)